markpoon/world/README.md

-The Cosmic Dream is a geo-locative adventure mmorpg.
+Cosmic is a browser turn-based, geo-locative rpg.

+Front-end is rendering in haml, scss, compass, singularitygs, cofeescript, craftyjs, lovely.io with some underscorejs sprinkled on top.

+Backend is Mongoid 3 on MongoDB

-Sinatra with Markdown, SASS, HAML, Mongoid for Deployment on Heroku with MongoHQ
+Deployed on Heroku with MongoHQ